Menu

 Istanbul, Turkey

-KEY AWARDS American Institute of Architects New York, Honor Award in Architecture, 2015; Architizer, A+ Award for Best Office Building, 2013; ArchDaily’s Office Building; Aga Khan Award, Nominee, 2013; Wallpaper*, Design Award for Best Workspace, 2011; ArchDaily, Office Building of the Year, 2010
+AWARDS American Institute of Architects New York (AIA NY), Honor Award, 2015; Architizer, A+ Awards, Popular Choice Winner, 2013; Aga Khan Award, Nominee, 2013; Wallpaper*, Design Awards, Best Workspace, 2011; ArchDaily, Office Building of the Year, 2010

-CLIENTS Vakko and Power Media
+CLIENTS Vakko, Power Media

 PROGRAM Headquarters for a Turkish fashion house—including 5,400 m² (58,000 sf) of offices, showrooms, conference rooms, auditorium, museum, and dining hall—as well as 3,700 m² (40,000 sf) of television studios, radio production facilities, and screening rooms of its media sister-company